A semi-canonical reduction for periods of Kontsevich-Zagier: Semi-algebraic compactification of domains and resolution of poles

 \item If $g:B\to C$ is a semi-algebraic mapping, then the composition $g\circ f$ is semi-algebraic.

-\item The $\RR$--valued semi-algebraic functions on a semi-algebraic set $A$ form a ring with addition and composition. \end{enumerate} \end{propr}
+\item The $\RR$-valued semi-algebraic functions on a semi-algebraic set $A$ form a ring with addition and composition. \end{enumerate} \end{propr}

-\begin{ex} As examples of functions defined over semi-algebraic sets which are semi-algebraic, we have (piecewise defined) polynomial and rational functions as well as polynomial functions are examples of semi-algebraic functions.
-For a semi-algebraic $\emptyset\neq A\subset \RR^d$, the \emph{distance function} to $A$ $\dist(x,A)$ defined in $\RR^d$ is continuous semi-algebraic which vanishes in $\overline{A}$ and positive elsewhere. \end{ex}
+\begin{ex} Piecewise polynomial and rational functions over semi-algebraic sets are semi-algebraic.
+For a semi-algebraic $\emptyset\neq A\subset \RR^d$, the \emph{distance function} to $A$, denoted by $\dist(x,A)$ and defined in $\RR^d$ is continuous semi-algebraic.
+Note that $\dist(x,A)$ vanishes over $\overline{A}$ and is positive elsewhere. \end{ex}

 \begin{propr} The semi-algebraic class is stable by taking the interior, closure and boundary. \end{propr}